rethinkdb/rethinkdb-rs/1-get-started/guide/ruby.md

 realtime feeds yet.
 You can always go back and start a feed later.
 {% endinfobox %}

-RethinkDB inverts the traditional database architecutre by exposing an exciting new access model -- instead of polling for changes, the developer can tell RethinkDB to continuously push updated query results to applications in realtime.
+RethinkDB inverts the traditional database architecture by exposing an exciting new access model -- instead of polling for changes, the developer can tell RethinkDB to continuously push updated query results to applications in realtime.